 This is far more than a thought experiment of course.
 The thinking is most evidently and often cited in reference to the Nazis, most notoriously in the case of Adolf Eichman for whom the phrase the ‘banality of evil was coined by Hannah Arendt.

 The Bay of Pigs invasion is classically cited as an example of groupthink.
 You might also claim that the Iraq war is the result of groupthink, something that may or may not be confirmed once we’ve seen the digested outcomes of the Chilcot Report.
 In the business world, groups of people have gone along with appalling behaviour.
 So apparent is this that Joel Bakan produced a book and film a couple of years ago based on the central thesis that organisations are inherently psychotic in that they are designed to pursue narrow goals in a way that allows them to ignore what appears to be basic morality.

 Of course few of us can afford to match this.
-But we can break ourselves out of groupthink, the bystander effect and pluralistic ignorance.
+But we can break ourselves out of groupthink, the bystander effect and pluralistic ignorance and whatever variants of these ideas we might use to describe why good people don’t always act ethically.
 Darley and Latane, the two men responsible for proving the existence of this sort of behaviour also proved how we can escape it.
 There are five steps.

 - Notice something is happening

 - Interpret this as something where help is needed